 Chorus lines: Pods of dolphins often change direction as a unit and can swim in a line formation.

-Remember: Dolphins and Porpoises are wild animals.
+Remember: Dolphins, Porpoises, and Seals are wild animals.
 If you are lucky enough to encounter them at sea, keep your distance and be respectful.

 Report your Sightings